Colorado Psychology Master’s and Graduate Degree Programs

 SchoolCostTags

-University of Northern Colorado (APA,NASP) The UNC PhD in School Psychology mission is to develop health service providers in the specialty of school psychology who are able to apply, through careers in research and practice, psychological and educational principles to improve the psychosocial environments of children (ages birth-21) and their families.
+University of Northern Colorado (APA)(NASP) The UNC PhD in School Psychology mission is to develop health service providers who are able to apply, through careers in research and practice, psychological and educational principles to improve the psychosocial environments of children (ages birth-21) and their families.
+Alongside their PhD, students complete a master's in Foundations of Professional Psychology.
+Graduates are eligible for licensure as psychologists and school psychologists, opening doors to careers as professors, evaluators, consultants, and therapists, and more.
+Our program emphasizes improving the psychosocial environments of children.

 $$#NTD #506 #119